richmondu/FT900/Alexa/Amazon Alexa Client/README.md

 ### RPI Alexa AVS SDK modifications

-The primary modifications for the AVS SDK application are contained in PortAudioMicrophoneWrapper class and SpeechSynthesizer classes.
+In addition to the new modules implemented described in the block diagram and sequence diagram, the primary modifications for the AVS SDK application are contained in PortAudioMicrophoneWrapper class and SpeechSynthesizer classes.

       - PortAudioMicrophoneWrapper: PortAudioCallback() contains the data stream for Alexa request
       - SpeechSynthesizer: startPlaying() contains the data stream for Alexa response